-AO1 - Develop (Critical understanding)

-AO2 - Refine (Experimenting with materials, techniques and processes)

-AO3 - Record (Observations and insights)

-AO4 - Present (Personal and meaningful response)
+- AO1 Develop (Critical understanding) - AO2 Refine (Experimenting with materials, techniques and processes) - AO3 Record (Observations and insights) - AO4 Present (Personal and meaningful response)

-The number of creative jobs in the UK totalled 2.8 million last year, including not only careers in Art and Design, but in areas such as manufacturing, engineering and health.
-The careers open to the artistically-minded individual are nearly infinite.
+The number of creative jobs in the UK totalled 2.8 million last year, including Art and Design.
+The careers open to the artistically minded individual are nearly infinite.
 Art and Design gives you the skills to go into a wide variety of different fields.